Looking for the best Nikon DSLR Camera?

-What I love about Nikon cameras is the fact to bring excellent resolution to every photographer, and the D3500 is the perfect example.
+What I love about these top Nikon cameras is the fact to bring excellent resolution to every photographer, and the D3500 is the perfect example.

 Well-established among all other Nikon DSLRs, it’s one of the cheapest yet most powerful cameras, with a camera body available for a few hundred bucks, making it the best camera under 500 dollars.

 With such a big difference in price between the D6 and D850, you’ll be surprised to know that the D3500 is not that far behind in terms of quality when attaching the right Nikon lens.

 That being said, the D3500 doesn’t have numerous manual controls and the autofocus system is outdated compared to other Nikon DSLRs.

 But again, I recommend this Nikon best DSLR camera to anyone starting in the photography world.

 - Compact dimensions and easy to carry

 - Best value for money on the Nikon market

 - Cheapest alternative to a mirrorless camera

 - No touchscreen and no 4K video recording